all-ride/ride-app/manual/Dependencies.md

-The dependency injector is a very important subsystem of the Pallo framework.
+The dependency injector is a very important subsystem of the Ride framework.
 It gives the possibility to define your objects so they can be initiated when they are needed.
 Since every main object is initiated through the dependency injector, you can change those implementations to customize the system to your needs.